surendran-V/Gauge-Needle-Position-and-Reading-Calculation/README.md

 ---

-## Checklist ✅
+## Checklist

-- Frontend supports both image upload and photo capture.
+- [x]  Frontend supports both image upload and photo capture.
-- Backend is prepared to handle image processing requests.
+- [x] Backend is prepared to handle image processing requests.
-- Thoroughly tested with different devices and scenarios.
+- [x] Thoroughly tested with different devices and scenarios.
-- Added error handling for edge cases like permission denial and invalid inputs.
+- [x] Added error handling for edge cases like permission denial and invalid inputs.
-- Offline functionality remains a work in progress due to time constraints and the complexity of the task.
+- [ ] Offline functionality remains a work in progress due to time constraints and the complexity of the task.

 ---